Skip to Main Content

 • Federally insured banks protect your deposits up to $250,000 per depositor, per FDIC-insured bank, per ownership category.

-• They charge higher fees and have a wide variety of them.
+• They charge higher fees and often have high minimum balance requirements.

 • Loans and other products may cost more.

-• They pay lower yields on savings and other deposit products.
+• They typically pay lower yields on savings and other deposit products.

 • Visiting a branch takes longer than banking online.

-Some consumers stay with brick-and-mortar banks because they’re afraid to conduct financial business online.
-They may fear having their money or identities stolen.
-The Federal Deposit Insurance Corp. and the National Credit Union Share Insurance Fund provide the same coverage of customer deposits at online banks and credit unions as they do for brick-and-mortar institutions.
+If you’re worried about the safety of conducting your financial business online, or you’re concerned that you may have bigger risks of having your identity stolen with an online bank, you can lay those fears to rest.
+The Federal Deposit Insurance Corp. and the National Credit Union Share Insurance Fund (NCUSIF) provide the same coverage of customer deposits at online banks and credit unions as they do for brick-and-mortar institutions.
 And most banks, online and traditional, use strong encryption, multifactor authentication and require strong passwords to protect customers’ personal information.

 Because they don’t have branch buildings to maintain and have lower staff costs, online banks typically pay higher interest rates on deposits.
 Let’s say you have $5,000 saved and plan to not touch it for five years.
 If the bank paid 0.01 percent APY, as many big banks do, you would earn $2.50 from interest at the end of five years.

-Meanwhile, if you put that money in a savings account at an online bank paying 3.5 percent, you would earn almost $1,000, for a total of $5,938.43 after five years.
+Meanwhile, if you put that money in a savings account at an online bank paying 5 percent, you would earn more than $1,381, for a total of $6,381.41 after five years.

 Online banks generally outshine brick-and-mortar banks when it comes to loan costs.
-While the average rate for a personal loan is 10.47 percent, according to Bankrate’s latest survey, some online banks are offering personal loans for 7 percent or less.
+While the average rate for a personal loan is 12.10 percent, according to Bankrate’s latest survey, some online banks are offering personal loans with rates as low as 7.99 percent.
 It’s possible to find online lenders that charge no fees whatsoever.
-Marcus by Goldman Sachs, for example, charges no fees on its personal loans.
+SoFi, for example, doesn’t charge fees on its personal loans.
 Online banks, however, do not have as wide a variety of products as traditional banks, and some might not offer loans at all.

 Impersonal service, limited options